What should I do if someone is becoming aggressive?

 How should I respond after an aggressive incident?

-Remember that, following a violent or aggressive incident, you will be feeling a range of emotions that will likely include anger, resentment, shock, extreme sadness, and worry.
-You may also feel like you have to appease the person from now on, or avoid them altogether, so as to minimise the chance of future aggression.
-Don’t forget that these are legitimate reactions to such a situation, and that you might also need some support to help you in the aftermath.
-You may like to refer to our Starting the Conversation factsheet for some ideas on how to address the issue with an individual, once the effects of intoxication or withdrawal have diminished.
+Following a violent or aggressive incident, you may be feeling a range of emotions that might include anger, resentment, shock, extreme sadness, and worry.
+You may also feel like you have to calm the person down from now on, or avoid them altogether, so as to minimise the chance of future aggression.
+These are legitimate and normal reactions to such a situation.
+You might also need some support to help you in the aftermath.
+You can refer to the Starting the Conversation factsheet for some ideas on how to address the issue with an individual, once the effects of intoxication or withdrawal have diminished.

-- Be assertive in what you would like to say and allow the other person to speak about what has been happening for them.
+- Be assertive in what you would like to say and allow the other person to talk about what has been happening for them.

-- Target the conversation towards the problem behaviours, rather than the individual.
-Use “I” rather than “you” statements.
+- Target the conversation towards the person's actions, rather than the individual themselves.
+Use “I” rather than “you” statements e.g. "I feel scared by what happened".

 Making a safety plan

 If you are concerned about the possibility of a loved one becoming violent or aggressive due to their use of alcohol or other drugs, it is important to have a safety plan.
-Making a safety plan does not prevent a crisis but it will help you to respond to crises and get to safety faster.
+This will help you to respond to crises and get to safety faster.
 Important aspects of a safety plan include:

 - A list of important phone numbers in case you need to act fast.
-This may include the phone numbers for emergency services (000), emergency housing and domestic violence services, solicitors or legal aid, your local hospital or mental health crisis team and emergency medical centres, a neighbour or friend who lives nearby and someone who can help to care for any children or animals.
+This may include the phone numbers for emergency services (000), emergency housing and domestic violence services, legal aid, your local hospital or emergency medical centres, a neighbour or friend who lives nearby and someone who can help to care for any children or animals.
 Keep this list somewhere private, but easily accessible.

 - Identifying a place where you can go to make a phone call without being overheard.